Lincoln Park: Public art

 Lincoln Park is known for its statuary, being referred to as "Chicago's outdoor Statuary Hall" by WBEZ.
 Abraham Lincoln: The Man is a famous standing Lincoln statue in Lincoln Park by Augustus Saint-Gaudens, the same sculptor who created Abraham Lincoln: The Head of State in Grant Park.
 Replicas of Lincoln Park's Standing Lincoln can be found at Lincoln's tomb, Springfield and in Parliament Square, London.
 The statue is located at Dearborn Street and North Avenue.
 It was fully restored in 1989 by the Lincoln Park Conservancy's Adopt-A-Monument Program, and 8,200 square feet of formal gardens were added in front of the monument.

 The only other person memorialized in statue in both Grant and Lincoln parks is Alexander Hamilton; the statue of Hamilton was sculpted by John Angel.
 Just as there is an Abraham Lincoln statue in Grant Park, there is a large memorial to Ulysses S. Grant in Lincoln Park overlooking Cannon Drive.
 The sculpture was created in 1891 by Louis Rebisso.

 The statue of Hans Christian Andersen by Johannes Gelert (1896) on Stockton Drive near Webster Avenue provides a tribute to the Danish storyteller.
-The Eugene Field Memorial (1922) designed by Edward McCartan remembers the Chicago Daily News columnist and poet who wrote "Little Boy Blue" and "Winken, Blinken, and Nod."
+The Eugene Field Memorial (1922) designed by Edward McCartan remembers the Chicago Daily News columnist and poet who wrote "Little Boy Blue" and "Winken, Blinken, and Nod".
 William Ordway Partridge's statue of William Shakespeare (1894) provides a third great story-teller in Lincoln Park.
 This seated Shakespeare includes a lap for children to climb onto.
 A bust of Sir Georg Solti, a conductor of the Chicago Symphony Orchestra, was also situated in the Lincoln Park Conservatory's formal garden until its relocation to Grant Park in 2006.
 Statues honoring the German poets Johann Wolfgang von Goethe and Friedrich Schiller can also be found in Lincoln Park.
 The large Goethe statue is located near Diversey Parkway and Stockton Drive.
 The smaller Schiller statue is located near the western entrance to the zoo.
 Cyrus Edwin Dallin's 1890 A Signal of Peace is exhibited at the park.

 At Addison Street stands a 40 ft totem pole depicting Kwanusila the Thunderbird.
 A statue of John Peter Altgeld (1915), the nineteenth-century Illinois Governor who pardoned the men convicted in the Haymarket affair bombing, can be seen just south of Diversey.
 This statue was created by Gutzon Borglum and unveiled on September 6 (Labor Day), 1915.
-Borglum went on to create the Mount Rushmore National Memorial.